Basic concepts: Map, Floors, Coordinates

 Point coordinate space

-The maximum zoom value in Penal Engineer is exactly 1.0.
-This is when a player can see the most detailed sprites/textures.
-At this zoom scale, every texture is being rendered as was drawn, without scaling (given they were drawn meeting the requirements to sizes).
+on-screen pixel.
+The maximum zoom value in Penal Engineer is 1.0.
+This is when a player can see the most detailed

 Tile coordinate space